Ana Fernández / SEO

 • Customer service automation

-These pages should not only be conceptually grouped, but also connected to each other through coherent internal links that reinforce their thematic relationship.
+These pages must not only be conceptually grouped but also connected to each other through coherent internal links that reinforce their topical relationship.

 Why does using silos improve SEO?

-Organizing your content by silos offers direct benefits for both search engines and users:
+Organizing your content into silos offers direct benefits for both search engines and users:

-When you group and link multiple pages that go deeper into the same topic, Google interprets that your site has thematic authority on that issue, which increases the chances of ranking for main and long-tail keywords.
+When you group and link multiple pages that deep-dive into the same topic, Google interprets that your site has topical authority on that matter, which increases the chances of ranking for core and long-tail keywords.

-A clear, hierarchical architecture makes it easier for Google bots to understand the structure of the site and crawl pages more easily.
-This is especially useful on large sites, where the crawl budget is a limited resource.
+A clear and hierarchical architecture makes it easier for Google bots to understand the site structure and crawl pages more easily.
+This is especially useful for large sites where crawl budget is a limited resource.

-Users can navigate more intuitively when related content is grouped and logically linked.
-This increases permanence, reduces bounce and improves conversion.
+Users can navigate more intuitively when related content is grouped and linked logically.
+This increases dwell time, reduces bounce rate, and improves conversion.

 Silo types: physical vs virtual